-Whether you want to recover files from Recycle Bin or recover files after emptying Recycle Bin, the hard drive recovery software - AnyRecover will help.
+Whether you want to recover files from Recycle Bin or recover files after emptying Recycle Bin, AnyRecover will help.

 Step 1.
-You will want to download and install the AnyRecover software.
+Download and install the AnyRecover software.
 Once it is installed, launch it from your desktop.
 You will then be asked to choose the location that you want to recover the files from.
-Choose the “Recycle Bin” option from the interface.
+Choose the "Recycle Bin" option from the interface.

 Step 2.
 After selecting the Recycle Bin from the list, you can hit the "Start" button located at the bottom of the screen to begin the scanning process.

 Step 3.
 AnyRecover will begin doing an all-around scan for your Recycle Bin.
 Once the scan is complete, your recycle bin file should have been found.
 You can preview that it is the right one by double-clicking on it.
 Once confirmed, hit the "Recover" button to restore deleted files from Recycle Bin.